Dniel97/RedSea/readme.md

 `path`: Base download directory

 `convert_to_alac`: Converts a .flac file to an ALAC .m4a file (requires ffmpeg)

+`lyrics`: Enable lyrics tagging using the Genius API (takes longer)

 Format variables are `{title}`, `{artist}`, `{album}`, `{tracknumber}`.